bpjw/arcade-barcode-hub/README.md

 ## Flycast Integration

-Many arcade games, especially those emulated in Flycast, use barcode scanners for gameplay mechanics.
+Arcade games, especially those emulated in Flycast, use barcode scanners for gameplay mechanics.
 This project replaces the need for a physical scanner with a more convenient and adaptable solution.
 By sending barcodes through the web interface, you can enjoy a smoother and more immersive gaming experience.

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

+## Planned Features

+- UI Improvements
+- Create user-specific collections to quickly access favorite setups
+- Filtering options
+- User feedback in case of errors

+## Out of Scope

+- **Adding or replacing images or metadata:** Since the game was never released in my country, it is difficult to maintain the appropriate information.
+This can be taken over by someone else.
+For me, it was important to provide an easy way to access the barcodes.
+- **iOS App:** Since I do not have an iOS device, this cannot be supported.
+- **Official Releases:** Currently, no official releases are planned in the app stores.
+Therefore, it will remain with Android for now.

 ## License